This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 For the cookies:

-• Preheat oven to 350°F. If desired, line cookie sheets with parchment paper and set aside.
+• Preheat oven to 350°F. Line baking sheets with parchment paper if desired.

 Notes